syne-tune/syne-tune/docs/tutorials/basics/basics_randomsearch.md

 the objective values than others.

 For all of these reasons, grid search is not a recommended baseline for HPO, unless very few parameters have to be tuned.
-It is not currently implemented in Syne Tune.

 In *random search*, the sequence of configurations is chosen by independent sampling.
 In the simple case of interest here, each value in a configuration